-There are a number of policy documents providing for special and/or accommodation measures for persons with disabilities, including the Strategy to Secure Equal Opportunities for People with Disabilities 2008-2015; the National Programme for Employment and Education of Persons with Permanent Disabilities; the 2011 Annual Goals of the Ministry of Labour and Social Policy; the 2011 Operative Plan of the Ministry of Labour and Social Policy; the Programme for Development of Education, Science and Youth Policies 2009-2013; the Action Plan to Implement the Programme for Development of Education, Science and Youth Policies 2009-2013; the National Programme for Development of School Education and Preschool Instruction and Preparation 2006-2015; the 2011 Annual Goals of the Ministry of Education; the National Plan for Integration of Children with Special Needs and/or Chronic Diseases in the National Education System.126
+There are a number of policy documents providing for special and/or accommodation measures for persons with disabilities, including the Strategy to Secure Equal Opportunities for People with Disabilities 2008-2015; the National Programme for Employment and Education of Persons with Permanent Disabilities; the Programme for Development of Education, Science and Youth Policies 2009-2013; the Action Plan to Implement the Programme for Development of Education, Science and Youth Policies 2009-2013; the National Programme for Development of School Education and Preschool Instruction and Preparation 2006-2015; the National Plan for Integration of Children with Special Needs and/or Chronic Diseases in the National Education System.128 a) To what extent does national law make provision for sheltered or semi-sheltered accommodation/employment for workers with disabilities?

-The Action Plan to Secure Equal Opportunities for People with Disabilities 2010-2011 provides for ensuring jobs, stimulating employers to hire persons with disabilities and adapt working environments, facilitating persons' with disabilities independent economic activity, closing down institutions for those people and creating social services in the community, etc. The current Ministry of Labour and Social Policy Employment Strategy provides for labour market integration of persons with disabilities and support for their specialized enterprises and cooperatives.
+The current Ministry of Labour and Social Policy Employment Strategy provides for labour market integration of persons with disabilities and support for their specialized enterprises and cooperatives.
 Other policy documents provide for special measures for the benefit of persons with disabilities too.